Pre-Reservation Questions

 Please refrain from requesting more updates or pictures

 We realize you’re excited, but so are the dozens of other clients that we have.
 There is not much to report during a pregnancy other than the breeding, the ultrasound, the x-ray, and the birth unless something goes wrong.
 After the birth, we are extremely busy and possibly very sleep deprived.
 We do not like to share pictures that we aren’t proud of, and taking good pictures of wiggly things that make messes all the time takes presence of mind, patience, and energy.
-We will try to make sure we post some information or pictures every 1-2 weeks depending on the litter(s).
+We will try to make sure we post some information or pictures every 1-2 weeks on our private Facebook page (and sometimes on our public one as well) depending on the litter(s).

 Update your family